Ten gluten free breakfast ideas special enough for holiday brunch, and still practical enough for a hearty, make-ahead weekday breakfast.

 My kids rarely eat cereal for breakfast on a school morning, and it’s not because I’m some sort of Supermom. 🦸🏻 It’s really because I know how to stock a freezer.

-My kids do sometimes eat cereal for breakfast on a school morning.
-I’m not Supermom!
-Sometimes, my cupboards are bare.
-But these 10 gluten free breakfast ideas can all be made ahead of time (stock your freezer!), and all are healthier than a bowl of cereal.
+I even sent my college freshman to school this semester with a stash of muffins.
+Nearly all of these 10 gluten free breakfast ideas can all be made ahead of time (except for the quiche?), and all are healthier than a bowl of cereal.

 These flourless chocolate peanut butter muffins are unbelievably moist and tender, and packed with chocolate and peanut butter flavor.
 You simply won’t believe that they’re grain-free, with no added butter or oil.